rancher/rancher/docs/infrastructure/containers/index.md

  * A line with just a key (no "=") is allowed.
 If the entire paste has no "=" then it is not a special paste and the string just replaces the name you pasted into.

  If you chose to add the container from the **Infrastructure** -> **Containers** page, Rancher will automatically pick a host for you.
 Otherwise, if you have picked a host to add a container to, the host will be populated within the **Advanced Options** -> **Security/Host** tab.

-<span class="highlight">Do we want to go over every possible option in Rancher and how it maps to docker?</span>

  **Labels/Scheduling**